AndrewRoddy/Gomodoro/README.md

-# FlowmodoroTimer
+# Flowmodoro (named Gomodoro sometimes)
-A better pomodoro timer that automatically allocates break time when breaks are needed.
+The best flowmodoro timer for